Leonard A. Montefiore: Essays and Letters

-Montefiore's posthumously published "Essays and Letters" are divided into three sections with a foreword by Lord Milner who was a mutual friend of Henry Birchenough and Montefiore and had learnt to know the latter at Balliol College where both were influenced by Toynbee.
+Montefiore's posthumously published Essays and Letters are divided into three sections with a foreword by Lord Milner who was a mutual friend of Henry Birchenough and Montefiore and had learnt to know the latter at Balliol College where both were influenced by Toynbee.

-The first section of "Essays and Letters" deals with primarily German politics including Alsace Lorraine since 1871, the second section covers German literature, including Heine, Goethe, Heinrich von Treitschke, Heinrich Friedrich Karl vom und zum Stein and Joseph Görres.
+The first section of Essays and Letters deals with primarily German politics including Alsace Lorraine since 1871, the second section covers German literature, including Heine, Goethe, Heinrich von Treitschke, Heinrich Friedrich Karl vom und zum Stein and Joseph Görres.
 The third section is on social and miscellaneous issues, and includes articles on the Oneida community, working women, the position of women in the labour market and the Art Museum in Berlin.

 Memorial

-A memorial fountain in memory of Montefiore exists in Stepney Green, East London.
+A drinking fountain (1884) in memory of Montefiore exists in Stepney Green, East London.
+It is Grade II listed.